skyformat99/simple-c-logger/README.md

 your local include path and add `liblog.a` to your local lib path so that the library can be linked-to with `-llog`.

+Logging is thread safe <sup>citation needed</sup> if `LOG_USE_PTHREAD` is
+defined when compiling the library.
+To build or install the library using pthread mutex locks run `make build CFLAGS=-DLOG_USE_PTHREAD` or `make install CFLAGS=-DLOG_USE_PTHREAD`.
+When built in this manner you must link your final executable to the pthread library with `-lpthread`.

 ## Example

 ```C